 Graduate Programs in Special Education

 The BGSU School of Counseling and Special Education (CSE) offers online graduate programs leading to a Master of Education (M.Ed.) in Special Education and university certificates.
 Master’s degree specializations are available in Applied Behavior Analysis, Assistive Technology, Autism Spectrum Disorders, and Secondary Transition.
 Graduates are prepared to become leaders in the field and advocates for individuals with disabilities.
-Applications are accepted on a rolling basis with classes beginning in August, January, and May.

 Applied Behavior Analysis